cattanimarco/Grafici-GFX/README.md

 This class describes a color scheme that will be used by the Grafici GFX library.

 Parameters
-* `Color *colors` ordered Color sequence, i.e. gradient, used to rappresent differnt DataPoint values.
-For example, if a DataPoint has value 0, it will be drawn using the first Color of this list.
-If a DataPoint has value 1, it will be drawn using the last Color of this list.
+* `Color *colors` ordered Color sequence, i.e. gradient, used to rappresent differnt Datapoint values.
+For example, if a Datapoint has value 0, it will be drawn using the first Color of this list.
+If a Datapoint has value 1, it will be drawn using the last Color of this list.
 * `int size` size of the Color sequence
 * `Color *lineColor` Color used to draw lines
 * `Color *markerColor` Color used to draw markers